kkx/CBIR/README.md

 *   Large-scale near-duplicate image retrieval by kernel density estimation

 Most of these work used Mikolajczyk's Harris-Affine and Hessian Affine detector Its public available, but it's in binary.
-Here i just used SIFT for detection and description for simplicity and then it is pure python based :).
+Here i just used opencv's SIFT for detection and description for simplicity and so it is pure python based :).

 Some third party libraries used here:
 *   numpy, scipy, opencv, the basic ones.
 *   flann: pyflann is the best choice, since the opencv.flann libraries didn't work like i had expected
 *   twisted: a simply web service is implemented to upload images and get ranked results.

-An advice: Don't use sqlite for a dataset with more them 100 millions records.
+An advice: Don't use sqlite for a dataset with more then 100 millions records.